Mauritius Pet Passport & Import Regulations

 Your pet can enter Mauritius if it originates (born or lived for a minimum of 6 months) from a country that is deemed rabies-controlled or rabies-free by the OIE.
 Pets from high-rabies countries or from areas where rabies has occurred within the past 12 months will not be permitted entry.

 Your pet shall be landed only with the approval of the Veterinary Officer of Mauritius.
 The Veterinary Officer must be notified of time of arrival and port of entry at least 3 days prior to arrival time.
-Once cleared, your dog will be subject to a maximum of 30 days of quarantine unless entering Mauritius from New Zealand or Australia in which case it will be 5 days.
+Once cleared, your dog will be subject to a between 5 and 30 days of quarantine.
+Extent of quarantine may vary depending on country of origin.

 Entering Mauritius by Air